 But in the course of researching a school project, Daria learns something shocking about her past, which launches her on a journey of self-discovery.
 It seems everyone is keeping secrets.
 And it’s getting harder to know who she even is any longer.

 With infighting among the Authentics, her mother planning an over-the-top sweet sixteen party, and a romance that should be totally off limits, Daria doesn’t have time for this identity crisis.
 As everything in her life is spinning out of control—can she figure out how to stay true to herself?

-Abdi Nazemian is the author of Like a Love Story, a Stonewall Honor Book, and The Authentics.
+Abdi Nazemian is the author of Like a Love Story, a Stonewall Honor Book, Only This Beautiful Moment, The Chandler Legacies, and The Authentics.
 His novel The Walk-In Closet won the Lambda Literary Award for LGBT Debut Fiction.
-His screenwriting credits include the films The Artist’s Wife, The Quiet, and Menendez: Blood Brothers and the television series The Village and Almost Family.
+His screenwriting credits include the films The Artist’s Wife, The Quiet, and Menendez: Blood Brothers and the television series Ordinary Joe and The Village.
 He has been an executive producer and associate producer on numerous films, including Call Me by Your Name, Little Woods, and The House of Tomorrow.
 He lives in Los Angeles with his husband, their two children, and their dog, Disco.
-Find him online at www.abdaddy.com.
+Find him online at abdinazemian.com.

 “As with the novels of Benjamin Alire Saenz or Randa Abdel-Fattah, Daria’s thought-provoking journey will resonate with teen readers of all backgrounds.” — Booklist (starred review)

 “The ferociously authentic Daria is a memorable protagonist” — Kirkus Reviews (starred review)

 “A beautiful and compelling story about identity, race, and family love.
 A must read in an age where #weneeddiversebooks more than ever.” — Melissa de la Cruz, New York Times bestselling author